Mamit district

 Mamit district is one of the eleven districts of Mizoram state in India.
+The district headquarters is Mamit.

 Geography

 The district is bounded on the north by Hailakandi district of Assam state, on the west by North Tripura district of Tripura state and Bangladesh, on the south by Lunglei district and on the east by Kolasib and Aizawl districts.
 The district occupies an area of 3025.75 km².
 Mamit town is the administrative headquarters of the district.

 Demographics

 According to the 2011 census Mamit district has a population of 86,364, roughly equal to the nation of Andorra.
 This gives it a ranking of 618th in India (out of a total of 640).
 The district has a population density of 29 PD/sqkm.
-Its population growth rate over the decade 2001-2011 was 37.56%.
+Its population growth rate over the decade 2001–2011 was 37.56%.
 Mamit has a sex ratio of 927 females for every 1000 males, and a literacy rate of 84.93%.
 17.25% of the population lives in urban areas.
 95.04% of the population belongs to Scheduled Tribes.

 According to the 2011 census, 62.61% of the population spoke Mizo, 17.64% Tripuri, 15.25% Chakma and 1.92% Bengali as their first language.